camunda/camunda-docs-manual/content/user-guide/security.md

 The engine gives option to throttle login attempts.
 The mechanism behind this is enabled by default.
 You can read more about it under [Identity Service]({{< ref "/user-guide/process-engine/identity-service.md#throttle-login-attempts" >}}) in User Guide.

+### Custom Whitelist for User, Group and Tenant IDs
+To determine if the provided ID is acceptable or not, IDs can be matched against a Whitelist Pattern.
+You can read more about it under [Identity Service]({{< ref "/user-guide/process-engine/identity-service.md#custom-whitelist-for-user-group-and-tenant-ids" >}}) in User Guide.

 ### Script Execution

 Camunda allows users to deploy scrips to be used by BPMN processes or DMN decision tables.
 This is a very flexible and powerful feature and facilitates changing business logic fast since generally scripts can be deployed at runtime without restarting the server.